redabelhaj/redabelhaj.github.io/_pages/projects.md

 ### Multi-radar tracking optimization for collaborative combat
 June 2020 - August 2020
 A joint work with Nouredine Nour, Cédric L.R.
 Buron, Alain Peres and Frédéric Barbaresco made during my internship at [NukkAI](http://nukk.ai).
 I was the main contributor on the reinforcement learning part.
 To be published at the [CAID](https://en.european-cyber-week.eu/caid) conference.
-Paper will be available soon.
+[Paper](https://hal.archives-ouvertes.fr/hal-02971759)

 ## Academic projects at Ecole polytechnique